vblanco20-1/vulkan-guide/docs/gpudriven/compute_shaders.md

 This will be unique per shader invocation and is what you will use for almost everything.
 You can also access `gl_LocalInvocationID`, which gives you what index you have within the workgroup, and `gl_WorkGroupID` to know what workgroup is being executed.

-Once you have your ID, its up to you how you use it.
+Once you have your ID, it's up to you how you use it.
 An example could be a matrix-multiply shader that multiplies all of the matrices in a buffer by a camera matrix and stores them in another buffer.

 ```glsl
 layout (local_size_x = 256) in;